surveysolutions/docs/content/faq/actions-after-the-end-of-the-survey.md

     Reports are not part of data export.
 17. Notify the support team that the cloud server may be shut down.

-This article is part of the series of [instructions for Survey Solutions cloud servers](/faq/cloud-server-instructions).
+This article is part of the series of�[instructions for Survey Solutions cloud servers](/faq/cloud-server-instructions).